Work Wellness: 5 Ways To Encourage Healthier Habits In The Workplace

 Environment

 Our working environment can have a huge influence on our decision-making and wellbeing.
 In a clean, comfortable environment, we may be more likely to make healthier choices such as what to have for lunch or whether to go to the gym on the way home.
 To encourage a culture of health and fitness, make sure your office is stimulating and well-maintained, boosting productivity with up-to-date equipment, an open-plan layout, and plenty of greenery.
+You may also want to arrange regular employee health checks in the workplace to keep an eye on how well you are doing.

 Break Area